 The dietary fiber, potassium, and vitamin content in papaya help to lower heart disease.
 An increased intake of potassium along with a decreased intake of sodium is the most important dietary change that a person can make to lower their risk of cardiovascular disease.

-Choline is a very important and essential nutrient found in papayas that aids our bodies in healthy sleep, muscle movement, learning, and memory.
-Choline also aids to maintain the structure of cellular membranes, assists in the transmission of nerve impulses, helps in the absorption of fat and lowers chronic inflammation.
+Choline is a very important and essential nutrient that is present in papayas that aids our bodies in healthy sleep, muscle movement, learning, and memory.
+Choline also aids to maintain the structure of cellular membranes, assists in the transmission of nerve impulses, helps in the absorption of fat, and lowers chronic inflammation.

 Skin and healing

 Mashed papaya is beneficial for promoting wound healing and controlling infection of burned areas.
-Researchers say that the proteolytic enzymes chymopapain and papain in papaya are responsible for their health beneficial effects.
-Ointments(external applications) containing the papain enzyme have also been used to treat or prevent decubitus ulcers (bedsores).
+Researchers say that the proteolytic enzymes chymopapain and papain in papaya are responsible for their health-beneficial effects.

-Papaya is also great for hair because it is a good source of vitamin A, a nutrient required for sebum secretions, which keeps hair moisturized.
+Papaya is also great for hair, a nutrient that is essential for sebum secretions, which keeps hair healthy.
 Vitamin A is also necessary for the healthy growth of all bodily tissues, including skin and hair.
-Papaya contains Adequate amount of vitamin C, is needed for the building and maintenance of collagen, which provides structure to the skin.
+Papaya contains an Adequate amount of vitamin C, which is useful for the building and maintenance of collagen, which provides structure to the skin.